 • Credit Line Museum purchase with donations from the Simpson Foundation, private contributors, and with Museum funds, 1972.26, image © 2009 The Jacob and Gwendolyn Lawrence Foundation, Seattle / Artists Rights Society (ARS), New York.
 Reproduction, including downloading of Lawrence works is prohibited by copyright laws and international conventions without the express written permission of ARS, New York.

-• Object Name painting
+• Work Type painting

 • Classification Paintings